Best Apps to Help Kids Control Their Emotions [Updated for 2020]

-The five individual stories cost ninety-nine cents each to access, and parents can purchase all for $2.99.
+This app is free to download.
+The seven individual stories cost ninety-nine cents each to access, and parents can purchase all for $2.99.
 This is a good tool to use with your child and then follow up with conversation and discussion about the coping strategies presented in the stories.

 Many of the activities on this app are well-designed for younger children, but it is definitely appropriate for all ages.
 A lot of the exercises call for parental involvement, and some even require it.
 Help kids of all ages, and even adults, learn to deal with everyday stresses and pressures through mindfulness.

 This app was developed by mental health professionals in conjunction with a nonprofit agency, so it truly is free to download and use.
 It’s a great starting point if you want to explore mindfulness and meditation with the entire family.
 It’s a free app, and highly rated on both app stores.

 Treat your anxious or overwhelmed child with guided meditation sessions ranging from three to twenty-five minutes in length.
 The app has something for everyone, from actual classes to help children become more self-aware to soothing stories to relaxing music.
 It’s the perfect stress-reliever for elementary, middle school, and high school kids.